 2. Rent a Local Friend

 Rent a Local Friend is similar to Rent a Friend — a website that allows you to pay for someone’s company for anything from an hour to a week.

-That said, if you set your rates at $20 per hour (or potentially more), you could recoup your costs with just a couple hours of friendship services.
+That said, if you set your rates at $20 per hour (or potentially more), you could recoup your costs with just an hour of friendship services.

 3. Rent a Cyber Friend

-This makes it a pretty versatile platform, ideal for freelancers as well as people looking for companionship.
+All of this makes Rent a Cyber Friend a pretty versatile platform, ideal for freelancers looking for ways to get paid to give advice, as well as people looking for companionship.

 FriendPC is another great platform to make money as an online friend.

 You can provide simple companionship and socialization.
 Or you can take things to the next level and offer in-person meet-ups, virtual gaming sessions, tour services (great for solo travelers), and even mentorship and life coaching.